arashbm/disjoint_set/README.md

 # `ds:disjoint_set`: c++14 disjoint-set data structure [![Actions Status](https://github.com/arashbm/disjoint_set/workflows/Tests/badge.svg)](https://github.com/arashbm/disjoint_set/actions)

 A simple implementation of [disjoint-set data structure][ds] with union-by-size and path halving.
-Only works with any integral, unsigned type that fits in a `std::size_t`.
+Works with any integral, unsigned type that fits in a `std::size_t`.

 A disjoint-set data structure, also known as union-find or merge-find data